 Most legacy banking systems were purchased from vendors.
 Let’s see, a bank would buy systems like an IBM zSeries mainframe, often referred to as monolithic systems, that had only one purpose, e.g., which was to support a deposit system.
 Buying one system per one purpose was a standard practice earlier for banks, which led to vertical silos and meant that each of those systems was written in different software generations.
 At the same time, it led to the interoperable complex web, which meant that systems were built and deployed first with no integration in mind.
 Consequently, it’s too hard to identify the origination of data sources.

 Waterfall is not a good fit for a data warehouse project.
 Consider Agile or Scrum to carry out the project jobs iteratively.
 For business intelligence projects, it’s impossible to gather and formalize all the requirements at once.
-You are losing time if a business analyst spends weeks to ask users what they expect to get from the system to be developed.
+You are losing time if a business analyst spends weeks asking users what they expect to get from the system to be developed.
 They don’t know what they want.
 Seriously.
-We recommend to move progressively and get feedback on what’s been released in sprints.
+We recommend moving progressively and get feedback on what’s been released in sprints.
 This approach allows for getting timely feedback and managing change requests more effectively.

 According to Oracle, input/output operations are often a bottleneck for large queries.
 Oracle paper says that modern hardware platforms can reduce latency and eliminate I/o operations.
 Such memory devices as DRAM and Flash can significantly improve performance.